 The same rules apply for moving and renaming movies in Plex.
 As long as you stop the Plex Media Server first, you can move, rearrange and rename movies and TV as you see fit.
 You will then need to scan your library again with Plex so it picks up the changes.

-- Turn off the Plex Media Server.
+- Turn off the power on the Plex Media Server

-- Start the Plex Media Server.
+- Start the Plex Media Server up again

 The changes should be reflected in your library once Plex has detected them.
 Plex often automatically scans the folders for any changes but sometimes this doesn’t happen quickly enough.
 Selecting Update Library addresses that.